-2. The information referred to in paragraph 1 shall be provided in writing in a language that the applicant understands or is reasonably supposed to understand.
-Member States shall use the common information material drawn up in clear and plain language pursuant to paragraph 3 for that purpose.
+1. The information referred to in Article 11 shall be provided in writing in a concise, transparent, intelligible and easily accessible form, using clear and plain language and in a language that the applicant understands or is reasonably supposed to understand.
+Member States shall use the common information material drawn up in clear and plain language pursuant to paragraph 2 for that purpose.
+The common information material shall also be available online, on an open and easily accessible platform for applicants for international protection.

 Where necessary for the applicant's proper understanding, the information shall also be supplied orally, where appropriate in connection with the personal interview as referred to in Article 12.
+For that purpose, the applicant shall have the opportunity to ask questions to clarify the information provided.
+Member States may use the support of multimedia equipment.